TheNathannator/GuitarGame_ChartFormats/doc/FileFormats/CoreFormats/_Overview.md

 - .mp4 (x264 or x265)
 - .webm (VP8)

-Other formats supported by games:
+Other formats supported by programs/games:

 - .mpeg
 - .avi